Automattic/wp-e2e-tests/README.md

 -i		  - Execute i18n screenshot tests, not compatible with -g flag -U		  - Execute the i18n screenshot upload script in scripts/ -v		  - Execute the visdiff tests in specs-visdiff/
--x		  - Execute the tests from the context of xvfb-run -u [baseUrl]	  - Override the calypsoBaseURL config
+-x		  - Execute the tests using the --headless flag in Chrome -u [baseUrl]	  - Override the calypsoBaseURL config
 -h		  - This help listing
 ```

 ### To run headlessly

 By default the tests start their own Selenium server in the background, which in turn launches a Chrome browser on your desktop where you can watch the tests execute.
 This can be a bit of a headache if you're trying to do other work while the tests are running, as the browser may occasionally steal focus back (although that's mostly been resolved).

-The easiest way to run "headlessly" without a visible window is to run a separate Selenium server via Docker.
+The easiest way to run "headlessly" without a visible window is to add the `-x` flag when running `run.sh` or using the `HEADLESS=1` environment variable which will run Chrome with the --headless flag.
+1. `./run.sh -g -x`

+or
+1. `export HEADLESS=1`
+1. `./node_modules/.bin/mocha specs/wp-log-in-out-spec.js`

+Another way is to run a separate Selenium server via Docker.
 There are lots of options for this on Docker Hub, but I recommend [this one](https://hub.docker.com/r/selenium/standalone-chrome-debug/), as it also allows you to VNC into the container if you do want to view the results.
 Just drop the "-debug" from these steps if you don't need that feature.

 1. If you haven't already, [install Docker](https://docs.docker.com/engine/installation/)
 1. `export SELENIUM_REMOTE_URL=http://localhost:4444/wd/hub`